dankuck/dankuck.github.io/_posts/2017-04-29-identifiers.md

     If anything happens, Desmond will be my constant.
 </div>

 There is a middle-ground.
 For these structures that are tag-like but have baggage and might need to change their names, the best identifier is a slug.
 That's a string identifier, usually with hyphens instead of spaces, based on the name of the item.
-And it doesn't change, even if the name does.
+It's easy to see and it doesn't change, even if the name does.

 A slug doesn't make sense for real tags.
 They can just use their names.